BigLeaguez/HolyWar/README.md

 When game reaches half-time, play is dead, and new possession begins at beginning of 3rd quarter (player who didn't get the ball to begin the game gets it here).

-Play clock is set to 30 seconds each time you start a new play (5 yard penalty is enforced).

-Players can agree to a timeout if you need to step away shortly.
+#### Play clock

+You're given 30 seconds to setup your formation at the beginning of the down (5 yard penalty is enforced), and 10 seconds for every turn after snap.

+#### Timeout

+You're alotted one 30 second timeout per half which can be used before snap.

 ### PLAYERS